GIR-pub/deepdotweb/_posts/2016/08/27/update-case-owner-sheep-marketplace/index.md

 ---
-Update on the Case Against the Owner of the Sheep Marketplace
+Update on the Case Against the Owner of the Sheep Marketplace"
 ---
 <article class="post-listing post-15255 post type-post status-publish format-standard has-post-thumbnail hentry  tag-case tag-owner tag-sheep tag-update">